blairrrrwho/the-friendly-zebra/README.md

 To use this web application, the first thing you have to do is click "OK" on the introduction alert.
 Then, you will see the password generator.

-To bein, click the red button labeled "Generate Password."
-The first window will pop up and ask you to enter a value for how many characters you want the password to be; invalid data will reprompt you to try again.
+To begin, click the red button labeled "Generate Password."
+The first window will pop up and ask you to enter a value for how many characters you want the password to be; an invalid input will reprompt you to try again.
 Next, you will have a series of confirm messages pop up asking whether or not you want to include the respective character type in your password; click confirm to include that type, click cancel to exclude that character type.

-Once the input is validated, a randomly generated password with your preferences applied will display in the textbox on the screen.
+Once all of the input is validated, a randomly generated password with your preferences applied will display in the textbox on the screen.

 There are multiple console logs done throughout the entire process to ensure things are working correctly with the functions and buttons.
 Those interested can open up DevTools, open up the console, click the generate password button, and watch the values appear in the console as you're taken through the series of prompts and confirms.